Search and apply for our courses on the .gov website: University of Cambridge (C05)

 How does this fit in with the MEd?

 The Faculty offers a part-time Master of Education course that is usually completed over two years.
 The Cambridge PGCE can count for the first of these two years, with the second year being completed part-time either during the first, second or third year of teaching.
-To be eligible for the MEd course, trainees must pass all of the examined elements of the PGCE course.
+To be eligible for the MEd course, PGCE students must pass all of the examined elements of the PGCE course.

 What do our students say about the course?